BetterWorks and CEO sued by ex-employee for alleged sexually suggestive assault

 TechCrunch reached out to BetterWorks for comment.
 CEO Kris Duggan called TechCrunch, but only gave the on-the-record statement that “We are not commenting on any pending litigation.”

-Duggan co-founded BetterWorks in 2013 to create enterprise software so a company’s employees can set and track performance goals.
+Duggan co-founded BetterWorks in 2013 to create enterprise software so a company’s employees could set and track performance goals.
 BetterWorks has raised $35 million from investors including Kleiner Perkins and Emergence Capital Partners.
+This week Duggan published a guest post on The Next Web titled “6 lessons every business leader should learn from Uber’s uphill culture battle”.
+In it, he chides Uber because “In Uber’s sexual harassment case . . . it seems the employee didn’t have an appropriate channel for raising her complaint and concerns.”
+Kim’s lawsuit alleges the same problem was prevalent at BetterWorks.

 The suit alleges that the “Plaintiff experienced a hostile working environment based on gender while working at BetterWorks, enduring vulgar and graphic jokes and comments about women, rape, and female body parts”, with jokes made by Duggan and Hart.
 It notes that “individuals in the highest levels of the organization encouraged, condoned, and even engaged in conduct that created the hostile working environment.
 Women who attempted to complain to HR and upper management were deterred from complaining and told to be a ‘cool girl’ or that ‘it’s a female issue’ and ‘cattiness’ or were simply ignored.”